Potato Latke Recipe

 Ingredients

-- 3 medium russet potatoes grated
+- 3 large russet potatoes grated

 - 1 small onion grated